 Founded in 2022, Playbook Speech Therapy is guided by a simple philosophy: help people become their own coaches.
 Services are offered remotely through secure Zoom sessions, allowing clients to receive personalized speech-language therapy from the comfort of their home, wherever they are in Washington, D.C., Virginia, Maryland, Maine, or Massachusetts.
+Playbook provides evidence-based speech-language therapy for adults, adolescents, and school-age children.

 Lee Morra, M.A., CCC-SLP is a speech-language pathologist with extensive experience supporting individuals who stutter and clutter.
 He has worked with children, adolescents, and adults across private practice, outpatient, and school-based settings.